coderefinery/git-intro/content/motivation.md

 ### Collaboration

-- *"I will just finish my work and then you can start with your changes."*.
+- *"I will just finish my work and then you can start with your changes."*
-- *"Can you please send me the latest version?"*.
+- *"Can you please send me the latest version?"*
-- *"Where is the latest version?"*.
+- *"Where is the latest version?"*
-- *"Which version are you using?"*.
+- *"Which version are you using?"*
-- *"Which version have the authors used in the paper I am trying to reproduce?"*.
+- *"Which version have the authors used in the paper I am trying to reproduce?"*

 ### Reproducibility

 - How do you indicate which version of your code you have used in your paper?
-- When you find a bug, how do you know **when precisely** this bug was introduced (are published results affected? do you need to inform collaborators or users of your code?).
+- When you find a bug, how do you know **when precisely** this bug was introduced (Are published results affected?
+Do you need to inform collaborators or users of your code?).

 ### Compare with Dropbox or Google Drive